Victor Cousin: Doctrine of reason

 But these two forces, the me and the not-me, are reciprocally limitative.
 As reason has apprehended these two simultaneous phenomena, attention and sensation, and led us immediately to conceive the two sorts of distinct absolute causes, correlative and reciprocally finite, to which they are related, so, from the notion of this limitation, we find it impossible under the same guide not to conceive a supreme cause, absolute and infinite, itself the first and last cause of all.
-This is relatively to self and not-self what these are to their proper effects.
-This cause is self-sufficient, and is sufficient for the reason.
+This cause is self-sufficient and is sufficient for the reason.
 This is God; he must be conceived under the notion of cause, related to humanity and the world.
-He is absolute substance only insofar as he is absolute cause of philosophy and his essence lies precisely in his creative power.
+He is an absolute substance only insofar as he is the absolute cause of philosophy and his essence lies precisely in his creative power.
 He thus creates, and he creates necessarily.

 This theodicy of Cousin laid him open obviously enough to the charge of pantheism.
 This he repels, and his answer may be summed up as follows.
 Pantheism is properly the deification of the law of phenomena, the universe God.
-But I distinguish the two finite causes self and not-self from each other and from the infinite cause.
+But I distinguish the two finite causes, self and not-self, from each other and from the infinite cause.
 They are not mere modifications of this cause or properties, as with Spinoza,—they are free forces having their power or spring of action in themselves, and this is sufficient for our idea of independent finite reality.
 I hold this, and I hold the relation of these as effects to the one supreme cause.
 The God I plead for is neither the deity of Pantheism, nor the absolute unity of the Eleatics, a being divorced from all possibility of creation or plurality, a mere metaphysical abstraction.
 The deity I maintain is creative, and necessarily creative.
 The deity of Spinoza and the Eleatics is a mere substance, not a cause in any sense.
-As to the necessity under which Deity exists of acting or creating, this is the highest form of liberty, it is the freedom of spontaneity, activity without deliberation.
+As to the necessity under which Deity exists of acting or creating, this is the highest form of liberty; it is the freedom of spontaneity, activity without deliberation.
 His action is not the result of a struggle between passion and virtue.
-He is free in an unlimited manner the purest spontaneity in man is but the shadow of the freedom of God.
+He is free in an unlimited manner; the purest spontaneity in man is but the shadow of the freedom of God.
 He acts freely but not arbitrarily, and with the consciousness of being able to choose the opposite part.
 He cannot deliberate or will as we do.
 His spontaneous action excludes at once the efforts and the miseries of will and the mechanical operation of necessity.